A Too-Good-to-be-True Prior to Reduce Shortcut Reliance: Introduction

 In general, one cannot \emph{a priori} know whether shortcuts will be helpful or misleading, nor can shortcut learning be reduced to overfitting the training data.
 While overfitting can be estimated using an available test set from the same distribution, assessing shortcuts depends on all possible unseen data.
 A model relying on shortcuts can show remarkable human-level results on test sets where shortcut features are distributed identically to the training set (i.i.d.), but fail dramatically on o.o.d. test sets where shortcuts are missing or misleading \cite{recht2019imagenet}.

 Shortcuts can adversely affect generalization even when they are not perfectly predictive.
 Because shortcuts are easily learned by DCNNs, they can be misleading even in the presence of more reliable but complex features \cite{hermann2020shapes}.
-To illustrate, shape may be perfectly predictive of class membership but networks may rely on color or other easily accessed features like texture \cite{geirhos2018imagenet} when tested on novel cases (see Figure~\ref{fig:training-schemes}A).
+To illustrate, shape may be perfectly predictive of class membership but networks may rely on color or other easily accessed features like texture \cite{geirhos2018imagenet, brendel2019approximating} when tested on novel cases (see Figure~\ref{fig:training-schemes}A).

 Although what is and is not a shortcut cannot be known with perfect confidence, all shortcuts are simple.
 We find it unlikely that difficult learning problems will have trivial solutions when they have not been fully solved by brains with billions of neurons shaped by millions of years of natural selection nor by engineers working diligently for decades.
 Based on this observation, we are skeptical of very simple solutions to complex problems and believe they will have poor o.o.d. generalization.
 This inductive bias, which we refer to as the ``too-good-to-be-true prior'', can be incorporated into the training of DCNNs to reduce shortcut reliance and promote o.o.d. generalization.
 At its heart, the too-good-to-be true prior is a belief about the relationship between the world, models, and machine learning problems, which places limits on Occam's razor.
+Several recent contributions on o.o.d. generalization are consistent with the too-good-to-be-true prior \cite{clark2020learning, nam2020learning, sanh2020learning}.
+In various ways, these authors suggest that simple solutions should be treated with caution and avoided.